 NorthCoast 99 Award

 NorthCoast 99 is an annual recognition program, rewarding 99 great Northeast Ohio workplaces for top talent.
 It is developed and presented by the Employers Resource Council, Northeast Ohio’s leading and largest professional organization dedicated to HR practices, programs and services.
-We have been winners now for eleven years running.
+We have been winners now for twelve years running.

 NEO Success Awards